thoughtbot/backbone-support/README.md

-If you require a different version of Backbone or Underscore than those provided by this gem, simply put the script files in `vendor/assets/javascripts` and they will take higher precedence than the versions provided by the gem thanks to the ordering of the [search paths in the asset pipeline][].
+If you require a different version of Backbone or Underscore than those provided by this gem, simply put the script files in `vendor/assets/javascripts` which has higher precedence than the versions provided by the gem thanks to the ordering of the [search paths in the asset pipeline][].

 ## Installation

-The recommended usage is with Rails 3.1 or higher to take advantage of the asset pipeline.
+We recommend you use Backbone-Support with Rails 3.1 or higher in order to take advantage of the asset pipeline.

 ### With Rails 3.1 or higher

-Add the gem to your Gemfile
+Add the gem to your Gemfile:

     gem "backbone-support"

-And then `bundle install`
+And then `bundle install`.

 Before including any part of Backbone Support, you must include its dependencies.
-In your application.js or any other manifest file, add the following to load in the needed dependencies:
+In your application.js (or any other manifest file), add the following to load in the needed dependencies:

     // jQuery is provided by the 'jquery-rails' gem, included with Rails